 Suddenly, Boehner was thrust into the position of negotiator in chief with the commander-in-chief.
 While the Biden- group had tentatively agreed on spending cuts that seemed substantial on their face, Obama and Boehner met secretly last Sunday and began talking about something much bigger and bolder.
 The two men decided to try to double the scope of the long term deficit reduction, from $2 trillion to $4 trillion over ten years – along the lines of the deficit reduction plan recommended by the president’s fiscal commission late last year.

 Media reports late last week outlining the scope of the plan caught many Republicans and Democrats by surprise.
-While few Democrats or Republicans were willing to embrace the approach until they saw the details, House Minority Leader Nancy Pelosi, D-Calif, nonetheless signaled a willingness to support a massive deficit reduction package – but with no cuts in Social Security.
+While few Democrats or Republicans were willing to embrace the approach until they saw the details, House Minority Leader Nancy Pelosi, D-Calif, nonetheless signaled a willingness to support a massive deficit reduction package.
 And Republicans for the first time were entertaining discussion about tax reform and closing loopholes, even as they insisted they would not support a net increase in tax revenues.

 “I have a lot of faith in John Boehner,” said Rep. Peter King, R-N.Y.
 “He’s a true conservative.
 I have a lot of faith in his ability to get things done.”

 King gave credit to Cantor for making “a lot of progress” before he left the talks, but now, he said, Boehner is “trying to close the deal.”